 Kanishka is the Dean of St Andrew’s Cathedral, Sydney.
 Prior to this he served as Rector of St Matthew’s in Perth.

 Chase has recently joined the Social Issues Committee.
-He lectures in theology and ethics at Sydney’s Moore College, and previously served on the staff of St Thomas’ Church North Sydney.
+He lectures in theology and ethics at Sydney’s Moore College, and previously served on the staff of St Thomas’ Anglican Church at North Sydney.

 The following gives some idea of where we are coming from: Social issues and the life of praise